 The new stadium was built quickly with construction of the stands taking a mere three months.
 The turf was imported from Ireland and such was its quality that it didn’t need re-laying until the late 1920s.

-Within a year of the original land purchase the club had staged an ‘Olympic Games’ event and a game between the first team and the reserves.
-They then played their first game, a 1-0 win over Liverpool on 10 September 1898 with Scottish striker Jim Leslie scoring the first-ever goal.
+Within a year of the original land purchase the club staged a game between the first team and the reserves.
+They then played their first game, a 1-0 win over Liverpool on 10 September 1898 with Scottish striker Jim Leslie scoring the first-ever goal near full time.
 The opening ceremony was performed by Charles Vane-Tempest-Stewart, the 6th Marquess of Londonderry who turned a gold key in a locked gate leading onto the pitch.

-Sunderland brought Championship success to their new home in both 1902 and 1913.
-On the negative side 1903 saw the club banned from using the ground due to crowd disorder and forced to play ‘home’ games at St James’ Park, home of local rivals Newcastle United.
+Mackie brought Championship success to the new home in 1902 but in 1903 he received a suspension when the club were disciplined for ‘financial irregularities’.
+1903 also saw the club banned from using Roker Park due to crowd disorder and forced to play ‘home’ games at St James’ Park, home of fierce local rivals Newcastle United.

 The stadium suffered bomb damage during World War Two but had recovered well enough that it was chosen as the venue for the 1950 Home International Championship match against Wales where goals by Eddie Baily (2), Jackie Milburn and Wilf Mannion saw England, captained by Alf Ramsey, run out 4-2 winners.
 This kept up England’s 100% record at the stadium following two victories over Ireland in 1899 and 1920.

 There were also two FA Amateur Cup finals staged at the ground.
 The first of these was in 1926 and resulted in a 7-1 win for Manchester-based Northern Nomads over Stockton.
 Then in 1939 the local powerhouses of Bishop Auckland overcame another County Durham team, Willington, 3-0.
 This was the seventh of ten times Bishop Auckland won the trophy.